Gayatrimurali/LLMOps-Hands-On-Lab/Instructions/lab-06.md

    ```
    > **Note:** By running the above command, you are re-directed to Visual Studio Code.
 Click on **Yes, i trust the authors** when prompted.

 1. In the `benchmark.parameters` file, replace the first four lines with the values which you copied in step number 14.
+Press `Ctrl+S` to save.

     ```bash
     export OPENAI_API_KEY=[Your Azure OpenAI API key]